Web HostingDecember 16, 2025 199 views

 2. cPanel displays the suggested records

-3. Click on Repair to apply automatically
+3. Click on Repair to automatically apply

 Image

-💡 Note: This method only works if your DNS is managed by the same server as cPanel.
+💡 Note : This method only works if your DNS is managed by the same server as cPanel.
 Otherwise, use the manual method.

-Step 4: Verify Configuration
+Step 4: Verify the Configuration

 ⚙️ Method 2: Manual Configuration